-The Benefits of Growing Rose of Sharon
+Benefits of Rose of Sharon

-How to Keep Your Rose of Sharon Healthy
+Keep Rose of Sharon Healthy

-Rose of Sharon buds at times fall off prematurely, which can be a result of inconsistent watering or inadequate phosphorus.
+Sometimes the rose of Sharon buds fall off prematurely, which prevents the flowers from blooming.
+This can be a result of inconsistent watering or inadequate phosphorus.
 Over-watering tends to saturate the roots, making it difficult for the plant to absorb soil nutrients.
-Maintain a water level of 1 to 1-1/2 inches per week.
-Check the, as those with too much clay have poor drainage.
+Maintain a water level of 1 to 1-1/2 inches per week during the growing season.
+Check the soil, as areas with too much clay have poor drainage.

 Apply a water-soluble fertilizer containing high phosphorous and low nitrogen every two weeks, according to soil-test recommendations.
 With a supply of the proper kind of phosphorus, rose of Sharon will bloom profusely in no time.